Kim Kardashian Slammed for Promoting Appetite-Suppressing Lollipops in Now-Deleted Instagram

 “How desperate are you for the money @KimKardashian?
 I refuse to believe that some tin-pot lollipop making company is paying you THAT MUCH that you lose all common sense to think about the message that this sends your fans and followers.
 It’s outrageously irresponsible,” asked another.

-Kardashian frequently promotes products from Flat Tummy’s line, including teas and meal-replacement shakes.
+Kardashian West frequently promotes products from Flat Tummy’s line, including teas and meal-replacement shakes.
 Tori Spelling also shared a sponsored post about the appetite-suppressant lollipops on Tuesday, and her followers similarly called her out.
 Spelling’s post is still up at the time of this writing.